 Skip to Content

-The 10 Best Night Blooming Flowers For A Moon Garden
+The 10 Best Night Blooming Flowers For the Dreamiest Moon Garden

 While many flowering plants open their blooms during daylight hours and close for the nighttime, others follow the reverse schedule.
 These evocative night blooming flowers have, in many cases, co-evolved with such nocturnal pollinators as moths and bats and frequently have ornate, often white or otherwise bright-colored flowers giving off a strong perfume.
 Some blooms may open at dusk and close with the first rays of the sun; others may stay open during the day but release their most pronounced aromas in the evening or overnight hours to draw in target pollinators.